 In the meantime, more and more colleagues are attending the AED training – amongst whom my own director and people from the board.
 It makes me proud.
 We also receive appreciation from customers and non-customers upon noticing the sticker on the van.
 Of course, it’s odd when the serviceman suddenly takes off.
 But by far the majority of people react like the customer at whose house this recently happened: "What am I making a fuss about?
 Saving someone’s life is more important than my Wi-Fi connection."

-Marten-Jan Talens, regional manager West Netherlands
+Marten-Jan Talens, former regional manager West Netherlands

 Every year approximately seventeen thousand people suffer a cardiac arrest outside the hospital.
 The number of civilian emergency assistance providers has risen by more than a third last year to 225,000 people.
 The number of registered AEDs has increased by more than 45 percent, to nearly eighteen thousand.
 On average, civilian emergency assistance providers reach a victim 2.5 minutes before the emergency services.
 They can bring an AED and start the resuscitation process.
 (Source: Heart Foundation)